nicky-nym/nicky-nym.github.io/pages/cities.md

 > "projections show that Kinshasa, the capital of the Democratic Republic of Congo, will reach 35 million residents by 2050."[^lutter]

-### <a name="chapter-4"></a>Chapter 4

-> "The San Francisco metro area [the counties of San Francisco, Alameda, Marin, Contra Costa, and San Mateo] is the third most valuable region in America based on the value of its residential real estate.
-The area's total residential real estate value hit an astonishing $1.3 trillion and it's outranked only by the Los Angeles and New York metro areas, with total residential real estate values of $2.2 trillion and $2.6 trillion, respectively." ...
-"San Francisco is one of three cities nationwide that can claim a market value higher than Apple Inc.'s $1 trillion."[^hoeven]

 ### <a name="california"></a>California urban growth

 In California alone, "to satisfy pent-up demand and meet the needs of a growing population, California needs to build 3.5 million homes by 2025."[^mckinsey]